/terms/sub-passage-extraction · 4 min read · intermediate

 How to apply

 The writing rules tighten one level from passage to sentence.
-Three concrete moves:
+Three concrete moves, independent of which engine architecture you assume:

-• Audit each sentence for standalone meaning: a paragraph might survive retrieval, but a sentence might not survive extraction.
-The sentences that get pulled tend to be the ones that make sense without their surrounding paragraph — front-loaded claims, sourced statistics, definition openers.
+- Audit each sentence for standalone meaning: a paragraph might survive retrieval, but a single sentence inside it might not survive being quoted in isolation.
+The sentences that tend to get pulled are the ones that read sensibly without their surrounding paragraph: front-loaded claims, sourced statistics, definition openers.

-• Use sentence-level subject-verb-object clarity: nested clauses ("X, which is sometimes called Y, when applied to Z, often results in...") get truncated mid-extraction.
+- Use sentence-level subject-verb-object clarity: nested clauses ("X, which is sometimes called Y, when applied to Z, often results in...") get truncated mid-quote.
 Decompose into multiple shorter sentences, each carrying a complete claim.

 What to skip: optimizing every sentence for extraction.
 The high-value sentences are the lead sentences of question-form sections and answer blocks.
 Body prose between those can stay narrative.